apecloud/kubeblocks/docs/api_docs/observability/monitor-database.md

 ### Enable monitoring addons

 KubeBlocks integrates open-source monitoring components, such as Prometheus, AlertManager, and Grafana, by addons and adopts the custom `apecloud-otel-collector` to collect the monitoring indicators of databases and host machines.
-You can use these addons for test or demo.
+You can use these addons for the test or demo environment.

 * `prometheus`: it includes Prometheus and AlertManager addons.
 * `grafana`: it includes Grafana monitoring addons.